-If you fall under any of the risk factors, speak with your doctor and get regular tests.
+If you fall under any of the risk factors, speak with a specialist and get regular tests.
 Also, avoid exposure to HPV with safe sex practices.
-Speak with your doctor for the best advice on minimising the risk of HPV.
+Speak with your doctor for the best advice on minimizing the risk of HPV.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!

 Many people find it difficult to stick to normal, healthy eating habits during Ramadan.
 Here is a guide to the best way to break the fast.